brobbio/Parks_and_rec/README.md

 # Parks_and_rec
-Quantitatve analysis of the sitcom "Parks and Recreations"
+Quantitative analysis of the sitcom "Parks and Recreations"

+Status: finished, but code is in spanish.
+Working on porting it to english.